 “Wait, huh?
 But I see literally thousands of cloth diapers listed for sale on Amazon!” you might be saying.

 Yup, we’re both right.
 In addition to the things Amazon sources and sells, Amazon also lists, and even ships with Prime shipping, products from third-party sellers.
-Some of these third-party sellers are companies, and some are regular people running a small business.
+Some of these third-party sellers are companies, and some are regular people running small businesses.

 To see if Amazon is the seller of the diaper, look for where it says “sold by”: